sdorsett/blog/_posts/2015-12-27-using-ovftool-to-export-packer-generated-virtual-machines.md

 ---
 layout: post
-title: Using ovftool to convert Packer generated virtual machines, into Vagrant .box files
+title: Using ovftool to convert Packer generated virtual machines into Vagrant .box files
 ---

 This is the sixth in a series of posts on [using a Packer pipeline to generate Vagrant .box files](https://sdorsett.github.io/2015/12/22/pipeline-for-creating-packer-box-files/).